Apolo-Gui/Apolo-Gui/README.md

-### 👨🏾‍💻 Welcome to My GitHub Profile! 👨🏾‍🦱
+### 👨🏾‍💻 Welcome to my GitHub profile! 👨🏾‍🦱
-Hey there!
+Hey!
-I'm Apolo Guilherme and I'm 17.
+My name is Apolo Guilherme and I am 17 years old.

-## About Me 💖
+## About me 💖

-- 🔭 I’m currently studying Computer Engineering.
+- 🔭 I'm currently studying IT at Faetec Petrópolis.
-- 🎶 I love listening to music while coding and studying.
+- 🎶 I love listening to music while programming and studying.
-- 🦸‍♀️ Huge fan of Marvel and DC superheroes.
+- 🦸‍♀️ Big fan of Marvel and DC superheroes.
-- 💕 I'm all about pink and cute things! 🎀💖🌸
-- 🏰 Proud Hufflepuff and believer in loyalty, dedication, and friendship! 💛🦡
+- 📚 I love books! 💖
-- 👯 I’m looking to collaborate on exciting tech projects.
+- 👯 I look to collaborate on interesting technological projects.
-- 🎀 Pronouns: She/Her
+- 🕶 Pronouns: He/His
-- ⚡ Fun fact: I can spend hours lost in a good book or sketching away!
+- ⚡ Fun fact: I can spend hours lost in a good book or playing games!